fuzzylabs/MindGPT/README.md

     </a>
 </p>

-MindGPT is a conversational system where users can ask mental health-orientated questions and receive answers which summarises content from two leading mental health websites: [Mind](https://www.mind.org.uk/) and [NHS Mental Health](https://www.nhs.uk/mental-health/).
+MindGPT is a conversational system where users can ask mental health-orientated questions and receive answers which summarizes content from two leading mental health websites: [Mind](https://www.mind.org.uk/) and [NHS Mental Health](https://www.nhs.uk/mental-health/).

-**It's not a digital counsellor or therapist and the output from the system should not be treated as such**, MindGPT is purely focused on acting as a gateway to vital information sources, summarising two authoritative perspectives and providing pointers to the original content.
+**It's not a digital counselor or therapist and the output from the system should not be treated as such**, MindGPT is purely focused on acting as a gateway to vital information sources, summarizing two authoritative perspectives and providing pointers to the original content.

-In building this, we've drawn on our expertise in MLOps and prior experience in fine-tuning open-source LLMs for various tasks (see [here](https://github.com/fuzzylabs/matcha-examples/tree/main/llm) for an example of one tuned to summarise legal text).
+In building this, we've drawn on our expertise in MLOps and prior experience in fine-tuning open-source LLMs for various tasks (see [here](https://github.com/fuzzylabs/matcha-examples/tree/main/llm) for an example of one tuned to summarize legal text).
 If you're interested in how MindGPT works under the hood and what technologies and data we've used, then take a look [here](docs/inside-mindgpt.md).

 # &#8265; Why?